Skip to content

 That’s why we recommend a new paradigm for secure remote access: Secure Web Browser-Based Sessions.
 The web browser is how users tap into the remote access capabilities provided by your privilege management system.
 This will give users isolated access to only the specific system(s) they are accessing at a given time to perform work.

-Remote Access Service Example Workflow
+Privileged Remote Access Example Workflow

 The benefits of web browser-based remote sessions include: